MicrosoftDocs/Viva/WorkplaceAnalytics/Use/View-download-and-export-query-results.md

 # View, download, and export query results

-**Role:** Analyst role is required in Workplace Analytics to view, download, or export query results
+**Role:** The analyst role is required in Workplace Analytics to view, download, or export query results

 In Workplace Analytics, the **Analyze** > **Queries** > **Results** > **All results** page lists all the queries available for your organization.
 In addition to seeing basic information about each query, you can view query results, download query results as a .csv file, delete results, or get a link to access them as data in Power BI or Excel.